sofiary/EtherMineLogger/README.md

 # EtherMineLogger
-A simple Python helper to store EtherMine miner data into a persistent PostgreSQL database.
+A simple Python helper to store EtherMine miner data into a persistent PostgreSQL database.<br>
 This preparatory README has been developed for an Ubuntu 20.04LTS installation.

 # General Preparation